itrider-gh/massa-claimer/README.md

 The script requires four parameters to run:
 - `accountAddress`: The Massa blockchain address of your account.
 - `privateKey`: The private key of your account.
+- `claimAmount`: The amount to be claimed from each vesting session, specified in Massa (MAS).
 - `fee`: The transaction fee in Massa (MAS), to prioritize the transaction on the network.
-- `claimAmount`: The amount to be claimed from each vesting session, specified in Massa (MAS).

 Run the script using the command:

 ```
-node script.js <accountAddress> <privateKey> <fee> <claimAmount>
+node script.js <accountAddress> <privateKey> <claimAmount> <fee>
 ```

 ### Example

 ```
 node script.js 1EoSju2d35bQ48PgKz...
 S1fWyEJaFGAVhgH8rStFCasv...
-0.1 100
+100 0.1
 ```
-Replace placeholders with your actual account address, private key, desired fee, and claim amount.
+Replace placeholders with your actual account address, private key, claim amount, and desired fee.

 ## Security Note